tytydraco/yessleep/out/The_thing_that_watches.md

 The photographs are different now.

-No longer just pictures of his house.
+No longer just pictures of my house.

-They show him, sleeping.
+They show me, sleeping.

 And each night, in every new photo, the thing in the background gets closer.

-Last night, it was standing beside his bed.
+Last night, it was standing beside my bed.

 ⸻

-Jonathan does not sleep anymore.
+I don’t sleep anymore.

-But he still dreams.
+But I still dream.

-He dreams of the night his daughter disappeared, except now, in the dream, he can see what took her.
+I dream of the night my daughter disappeared, except now, in the dream, I can see what took her.

 It does not have a face.